EmilSkaaning/DeepStruc/README.md

 The MMNPs are provided as a graph-based input to the encoder of DeepStruc.
 We compare DeepStruc with a similar DGM without the graph-based encoder.
 DeepStruc is able to reconstruct the structures using a smaller dimension of the latent space thus having a better generative capabillity.
-We also compared DeepStruc with a brute-force modelling approach and a tree-based classification algorithm.
+We also compare DeepStruc with a brute-force modelling approach and a tree-based classification algorithm.
 The ML models are significantly faster than the brute-force approach, but DeepStruc can furthermore create a latent space from where synthetic structures can be sampled which the tree-based method cannot!
 The baseline models can be found in other repositories: [brute-force](https://github.com/AndyNano/Brute-force-PDF-modelling.git),